waimea-snoble/200DTD-Assesment/docs/Design.md

 ### Review of functionality

-I addupposed to for example, the user signing up for a task, the task amount decreasing by 1 after every sign up, the admin being able to add and delete a task, as well as the admin being able to see who has signed up for each task.
-I have ensured that there are no bugs in the website and does not crash.
+I addressed the functionality implication by making sure the website does everything it is supposed to do for example, the user signing up for a task, the task amount decreasing by 1 after every sign up, the admin being able to add and delete a task, as well as the admin being able to see who has signed up for each task.
+I have also ensured that there are no bugs in the website and does not crash, I did this by testing each input that the user can do on the website as well as letting my client test it.
+Doing this made sure that if there were any bugs I could know where it is and fix it easily.